keijokapp/json-util/README.md

-Lightweight standalone CLI utility to read and manipulate JSON documents in semantically safe way.
+Lightweight standalone CLI utility to read and manipulate JSON documents in a semantically safe way.

 This is mainly meant for use in shell scripts.
 I'm also planning to write analogous tool for YAML but it wouldn't be as easy and I don't have too much time for this.